 [Acornsoft] operated from one room of a warren of offices above the marketplace.
 You got there by sidling around the dustbins next to the Eastern Electricity showroom.
 Past the window display of cookers and fridge-freezers, up a steep little staircase, and into a cramped maze that would remind one employee, looking back, of a level from Doom.
 “Very back bedroom,” remembered David Braben, approvingly.
 In Acornsoft’s office they found a rat’s nest of desks and cables, and four people not much older than themselves.

 Now Braben made a move that would be as critical to Elite‘s success as anything in the game itself.
-Still concerned about Acornsoft’s provinciality, he negotiated a slightly lower royalty rate in exchange for he and Bell retaining all rights to their game beyond its implementation on Acorn computers.
+Still concerned about Acornsoft’s provinciality, he negotiated a non-exclusive license which would allow them to develop and market versions for other machines after the versions for the Acorn machines were finished.
 Not quite sure what he was on about, Johnson-Davies agreed.
 With his share of the advance, Braben bought his own BBC Micro, retiring his hacked and abused old Atom at last.

 Even as they gently squashed some of Bell and Braben’s more outlandish ideas, Johnson-Davies and Jordon still felt like something was missing.
 For all its technical and formal innovations, for all its scope of possibility, the game lacked any sort of real goal.
 Now, to some extent that was just the nature of the beast Bell and Braben had created.
 They would have dearly loved to have a real story to give context, had even planned on it at some stage (Braben says that “trading was originally going to be a very minor aspect”), but they now had to accept the fact that they weren’t going to be able to wedge some elaborate plot along with everything else into 32 K. Still, suggested Johnson-Davies and Jordan, maybe they could add something simple, something to mark progress and give bragging rights.
 Thus was born the system of ranks, based on the number of kills you’ve achieved.
 You start Harmless.
 After notching eight kills you become Mostly Harmless (a nod to The Hitchhiker’s Guide to the Galaxy).
 Each rank thereafter is exponentially more difficult to achieve, until, after some 6400 kills, you become Elite.
 There was the goal, one that should keep players playing a good long time.